Alderskog/nightscout-in-OCN/README.md

 Caddy can be deployed as a docker container but I opted for installing directly to host per these instructions: https://caddyserver.com/docs/install#debian-ubuntu-raspbian

 I can't recommend Caddy more for a reverse proxy.
+If serving as nothing more than a reverse proxy for nightscout on port 1337, these 3 lines would suffice: nightscout.domain.com {
+	reverse_proxy localhost:1337
+}

-Config really is that simple.
+Basic config really is that simple.

 Authentik:
 An authorization platform is probably not as important as the reverse proxy.
 Deploying with docker compose was simple enough with the official instructions: